Speed Racer: DVD releases

-The entire anime series was released in Australia on April 30, 2008 and in the United States later that year, on October 7.
-The U.S. release of the entire anime series is a repackaging of all five individually released volumes into a comic book style box set, in homage to the Mach GoGoGo manga.
-In addition, a bonus disc containing special featurettes and an episode of Speed Racer: The Next Generation is included.
-These discs, six in total, were packaged in an exclusive die-cast casing modeled after the Mach 5.
+The entire anime series was released in Australia on April 30, 2008, and in the United States later that year, on October 7.
+The U.S. release of the entire anime series is a repackaging of all five individually released volumes into a comic book-style box set, in homage to the Mach GoGoGo manga.
+In addition, a bonus disc containing special features and an episode of Speed Racer: The Next Generation is included.
+These six discs were packaged in an exclusive die-cast casing modeled after the Mach 5.

 All previous DVD releases went out of print after Tatsunoko gained worldwide rights to the franchise.

-After FUNimation garnered the rights, they released the English version on separate DVD and Blu-ray sets on May 30, 2017.
+After Funimation garnered the rights, they released the English version on separate DVD and Blu-ray sets on May 30, 2017.
 On November 7, they released a Blu-ray + DVD Combo Collector's Edition of both the English and Japanese versions, as well as the Japanese version of Speed Racer X, known as Mach Go Go Go: Restart on DVD.
 It has a bust of Speed Racer with sound effects, as well as a key chain and an exclusive interview with the voice actress of Trixie and Spritle, Corinne Orr.

+In 2024, it was announced that Shout!
+Studios had acquired the distribution rights to the series and the original Japanese series, which was released on digital streaming on June 1, 2024.